SDM-TIB/PINYON/README.md

 ## Embeddings download

-The embedding for each corresponsing KG need to be downladed and placed in embedding/data/ directory
+The embedding for each corresponding KG needs to be downloaded and placed in the embedding/data/ directory

 [DBpedia](http://data.dws.informatik.uni-mannheim.de/kgvec2go/iswc/dbpedia_500_4_sg_200/)